20 Meal Prep Hacks That Can Reap Some Serious Nutrition Benefits

 See the power in sweet potatoes

 If you love sweet potatoes, it might be tempting to boil them.
-Skip it and steam, microwave, or bake them instead to help retain more of the anthocyanins, compounds with antioxidant and anti-inflammatory powers, says Christy Brissette, RD, a dietitian in Toronto.
-(Check out the differences between yams and sweet potatoes and other commonly mixed up foods here.)
+Skip it and steam, microwave, or bake them instead to help retain more of the anthocyanins, compounds with antioxidant and anti-inflammatory powers, says Christy Brissette, a registered dietitian in Toronto.
 Bonus: Steaming also helps reduce the glycemic index of your sweet potatoes.
 “This means you’ll get a slower release of sugar into your bloodstream which can help you stay full longer,” she says.

 Tip #2: Serve with a teaspoon of heart-healthy fat such as olive oil or avocado oil.
 “Having about five grams of fat with your sweet potato will help you absorb more of the beta carotene, a nutrient that provides eye health and antioxidant benefits,” Brissette says.